Earl of Darnley: Adam Bligh, 11th Earl of Darnley (1941–2017)

 Adam Bligh, 11th Earl of Darnley (1941–2017), half-brother and heir of the 10th Earl (2nd son of the 9th Earl by his 3rd wife).
 In 1968 he resided at Meadow House in Cobham.
 In 1985 he founded the "Cobham Hall Heritage Trust" with the aim of "protecting the gardens, grounds and garden buildings of the Cobham Hall estate and to educating the public in their historical significance".
 From 1991 he served as vice-chairman of the governors of Cobham Hall School, where his sister Lady Harriet was educated.
 He moved to Herefordshire with his family in October 1984 to farm the Netherwood Estate.
 He was chairman of the Herefordshire Historic Churches Trust, the Hereford Cathedral Perpetual Trust, as well as chair of Governors of Hereford Cathedral School.

 Ivo Bligh, 12th Earl of Darnley (1968–)

 Ivo Donald Bligh, 12th Earl of Darnley (born 17 April 1968) is the son of the 11th Earl and his wife Susan Elaine Anderson.
 Formally styled as Lord Clifton of Rathmore from 1980, he was educated at Marlborough College and the University of Edinburgh.

 On 18 June 2017 he succeeded as Baron Clifton (E., 1608), Earl of Darnley (I., 1725), Viscount Darnley of Athboy (I., 1723), and Baron Clifton of Rathmore (I., 1721).

 On 13 September 1997, he married Peta Martine Beard, daughter of A. Robert Beard, and they have three sons.
+The heir apparent is their eldest son Harry Robert Stuart Bligh, Lord Clifton (b.
+1999).